-- (1) If you choose a roll-over, a \capital gain or \capital loss you make from the trigger event is disregarded. - (2) If you \acquired the asset on or after 20 September 1985: - (a) the first element of each \share's \cost base is the asset's cost base when you \disposed of it (less any liabilities the company undertakes to discharge in respect of it) divided by the number of shares; and
+- (1) If you choose a roll-over, a capital gain or capital loss you make from the trigger event is disregarded. - (2) If you acquired the asset on or after 20 September 1985: - (a) the first element of each share's cost base is the asset's cost base when you disposed of it (less any liabilities the company undertakes to discharge in respect of it) divided by the number of shares; and

-\To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.
+^{}To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.

-Division 122 Roll-over for the disposal of assets to, or the creation of assets in, a wholly-owned company

-(b) the first element of each share's \reduced cost base is worked out similarly.

-Note 1: There are rules for working out what are the liabilities in respect of an asset: see section 122-37.

-Note 2: There are special indexation rules for roll-overs: see Division 114.

-(3) If you \acquired the asset before 20 September 1985, you are taken to have acquired the \shares before that day.
+- (b) the first element of each share's reduced cost base is worked out similarly. - Note 1: There are rules for working out what are the liabilities in respect of an asset: see section 122-37. - Note 2: There are special indexation rules for roll-overs: see Division 114. - (3) If you acquired the asset before 20 September 1985, you are taken to have acquired the shares before that day.